 The following are just a few of the many activities funded by SAFee:

-- Business Club members attendance at Penn State's Powerful Women Paving the Way Conference
+- Business Club: attendance at Penn State’s Powerful Women Paving the Way Conference

-- Students for Justice trip to the 9/11 Museum and Memorial in New York
+- Students for Justice: trip to the 9/11 Museum and Memorial in New York City

 - Mental Health Awareness Day

-- Music and Entertainment: Black History Month One Man Play - Incognito with Michael Fosberg, Native American Drumming and Dance with Frank LittleBear, National Coming Out Day spoken word artist, Katie Wirsing-Kramer and more
+- Music and Entertainment: Incognito with Michael Fosberg (Black History Month event); Native American Drumming and Dance with Frank LittleBear; spoken word artist Katie Wirsing-Kramer (National Coming Out Day event); and more

-Students must first submit their request to hold on- or off-campus events on the Event Intent Form.
+Students must first submit their request to hold on- or off-campus events using the Event Intent Form.
 Students will be contacted by the Student Activities office to set up a meeting to discuss the details of the request.
 A determination will be sent to the requestor by Student Affairs/Student Activities in a separate email.
 All on-campus events will be approved on a case by case basis.
-Only approved events can seek out funding from Student Activity Fee.
+Only approved events can request funding from the Student Activity Fee.

 For approved trips, each student participating must complete theand submit it prior to the date of the trip.